Equipment Breakdown Coverage: Is It Worth Adding to Home Insurance?

 The two products are actually complementary rather than competing.
 Here's how to think about it:

 • Newer home with recently installed systems?
-Equipment breakdown coverage makes more sense — new equipment is unlikely to fail from wear, but can fail from electrical surges or mechanical accidents.
+Equipment breakdown coverage makes more sense because new equipment is unlikely to fail from wear, but can fail from electrical surges or mechanical accidents.

 • Older home with aging appliances?
-A home warranty plan may be worth considering since wear and tear is a primary concern.
+A home warranty may be worth considering since wear and tear is a primary concern.
 You could also carry both.
+Our full home insurance vs. home warranty comparison can help you decide.

 Home Warranties Come With Restrictions

-Most home warranty plans require you to use pre-approved service technicians from their network, which can mean slower response times and limited choices.
-Equipment breakdown coverage through your insurer gives you more flexibility in who makes the repair.
+Most home warranty plans require you to use pre-approved service technicians from their network, plus a service fee of $50 to $100 per claim.
+Equipment breakdown coverage through your insurer gives you the freedom to choose your own licensed contractor.

 Compare Home Insurance Plans in Ohio